rocketacademy/bootcamp-4.1/1-frontend/1.3-react/using-styling-libraries-with-react.md

 ### React Bootstrap Initialisation

 React Bootstrap is a popular frontend styling library, it contains pre-built style and functionalities for out of the box easy implementation.
 This tool is integrated well with ReactJs and is geared for beginners to test out and implement styling libraries.
-Developers are even able to customize Bootstrap within custom scss stylesheets, feel free to learn more about it [here](https://react-bootstrap.github.io/getting-started/introduction#customize-bootstrap).&#x20;
+Developers are even able to customize Bootstrap within custom scss stylesheets, feel free to learn more about it <a href="https://react-bootstrap.github.io/getting-started/introduction#customize-bootstrap" target="_blank">here</a>.&#x20;

 To implement React Bootstrap into a React application open a CLI interface and change directory to your current project.
 Here you can run this command: